Root Canals in Edmonton

 How Do I Know I Need a Root Canal?

 Unfortunately, pain is often the first indication for many patients that an infection has developed.
-This pain is often severe and throbbing, and is exacerbated by chewing.
+This pain is often severe and throbbing, which can be exacerbated by chewing.
 The tooth may also be quite sensitive to hot and cold temperatures.
 You may also notice that the colour of the tooth has changed or you have a lesion or a bump on your gums that isn’t healing.

 Regular check-ups can help us catch a problem earlier in its development – before it causes you pain.
 We think that’s a pretty good reason to keep up with a six-month check-up schedule!